seng637-summer/seng637-a5-chd-vicis/Assignment5-ReportTemplate.md

 # Assessment Using Reliability Growth Testing

-The team used both the C-SFRAT and SRTAT programs to generate reliability results and found that C-SFRAT was the better choice.
-While both were easy to use C-SFRAT did not have any issues on startup whereas SRTAT required that the csv file be reformatted to a "txt" and it also provided far fewer choices for model selection and so C-SFRAT was used.
+The team used both the C-SFRAT and SRTAT programs to generate reliability results and found that C-SFRAT was the better choice because it was easier to use.
+While both were easy to use C-SFRAT did not have any issues on startup whereas SRTAT required that the csv file be reformatted to a "txt".
+It was also noted that SRTAT did not work and had multiple errors when running such as "Can't load AMD 64-bit.dll on a IA 32-bit platform" and other such errors despite selecting the correct platform and even trying different platforms (32 and 64 bit windows).

 ## Result of model comparison